-Remediation Policy: Students who do not achieve 70% or (42) cumulative points or better in the course have failed the OPC VI course.
+Remediation Policy: Students who do not achieve 70% or (35) cumulative points or better in the course have failed the OPC VI course.
 According to the KYCOM Student Handbook, all failures are reviewed by the Promotion & Matriculation Committee and a decision is made whether or not a student is allowed to remediate failed courses.
 If the Promotion & Matriculation Committee decides a student is allowed remediate OPC VI, the student will revisit and pass the modules failed.
-Remediation will be required in June, during clinical capstone course.
+Remediation will be required in May, prior to the beginning of fourth year.